ptrebert/project-cross-species/README.md

 ## Steps to replicate all results

 0) It is strongly recommended to run the analysis on a compute cluster with a DRMAA-compatible job scheduler.
+The expected runtime for the entire project is 3-5 days (assuming that a handful of servers is available to run the pipeline in parallel).
 1) Create the software environment as specified in the Conda environment file (`/environment/conda_env_pplcs.yml`)
 2) All pipelines of this project are implemented as [Ruffus pipelines](http://www.ruffus.org.uk/).
 It is recommended to install Ruffus to execute the pipelines.
 All (unformatted) command lines are also available in the `.ini` configuration files for each pipeline (see `/pipelines/main` and `/pipelines/prep`).
 Furthermore, you may want to use [PiedPiper](http://piedpiper.readthedocs.io) for convenience.
 3) Download all raw data from DEEP, ENCODE and BLUEPRINT (full list contained in Additional file X of the publication).
 There are some helper scripts/notebooks available to bulk-download data, see `/scripts/enc_download` and `/notebooks/utils/load_sra_fastq.ipynb`; bulk downloads require some manual cleanup afterwards.